open-mmlab/mmselfsup/docs/en/user_guides/visualization.md

 ## Use different storage backends

-If you want to use a different storage backend (Wandb, Tensorboard, or a custom backend with a remote window), just change the `vis_backends` in the config, as follows:
+If you want to use a different backend (Wandb, Tensorboard, or a custom backend with a remote window), just change the `vis_backends` in the config, as follows:

 **Local**